Jiaxing

 Jiaxing (Jiāxīng (Chia-hsing, 嘉兴, 嘉興)), alternately romanized as Kashing, is a prefecture-level city in northern Zhejiang province, China.
 Lying on the Grand Canal of China, Jiaxing borders Hangzhou to the southwest, Huzhou to the west, Shanghai to the northeast, and the province of Jiangsu to the north.
-As of the 2020 census, its population was 5,400,868 and its built-up (or metro) area made of 2 urban districts was home to 1,518,654 inhabitants.
+As of the 2020 census, its population was 5,400,868 and its built-up (or metro) area, made up of 2 urban districts was home to 1,518,654 inhabitants.

 Administration

 Jiaxing is the birthplace of the Majiabang Culture in the Neolithic Age.
 The ancestors engaged in farming, animal husbandry, fishing and hunting 7,000 years ago.

 The prefecture-level city of Jiaxing administers 7 county-level divisions, including 2 districts, 3 county-level cities and 2 counties.